Jim Mutscheller

-James 'Bucky' Mutscheller (March 31, 1930 – April 10, 2015) was an American professional football player who was a tight end for nine seasons with the Baltimore Colts of the National Football League (NFL).
+James "Bucky" Mutscheller (March 31, 1930 – April 10, 2015) was an American professional football player who played tight end and split end for nine seasons with the Baltimore Colts of the National Football League (NFL).
 He played college football for the Notre Dame Fighting Irish.

+Among the most effective if not underrated pass catchers-run blockers of his era, Mutscheller was a starter for the legendary 1958-59 Colts teams that captured the first two NFL championships in franchise history.
+He led the league in touchdown receptions (eight) in the 1957 season, which marked the only Pro Bowl selection of his career.

 Early life

 Mutscheller was born on March 31, 1930, in Beaver Falls, Pennsylvania.
-He played football, basketball, and baseball at Beaver Falls High School.
+He played football, basketball and baseball at Beaver Falls High School.
 In the first football game of the 1947 season, Mutscheller had a 49-yard touchdown reception and 77-yard touchdown run in a game against Erie East High School, played before 7,000 spectators.

-His high school nickname was "Bucky".
+Mutscheller was commonly known as "Bucky" from the time he was in high school.
 In 1976, he was inducted into the Beaver County Sports Hall of Fame.

 College career

 Mutscheller played three seasons of football at University of Notre Dame under coach College Football Hall of Fame head coach Frank Leahy from 1949 to 1951.
 He was a member of the 1949 national championship team.
 Mutscheller played both defensive end and offensive end for the Fighting Irish.
 His principal role was on defense for the 1949 national championship team, having only two pass receptions (eighth on the team); with Heisman Trophy winner Leon Hart Notre Dame's main receiver that season, setting a school record with 19 receptions.
 As a junior in 1950, only one player surpassed Mutscheller in minutes played (Jerry Groom who played almost 60 minutes per game).
 Mutscheller led Notre Dame in pass receptions as a junior and senior.
 As a junior he set Notre Dame records for most receptions (35) and receiving yards (426).
 He also had seven receiving touchdowns.
 He had 20 receptions for 305 yards as a senior, but was hampered by injury.
 Mutscheller served as team captain his senior year.

-Mutscheller was selected to play in the East-West Shrine Game, but suffered a knee injury in Notre Dame's final game of the season against the University of Southern California, and had to be replaced.
+Mutscheller was selected to play in the East-West Shrine Game, but he suffered a knee injury in Notre Dame's final game of the season against the University of Southern California and had to be replaced.
 As a senior, the United Press named him second-team end on its All-Midwest team.